Estuary

 Why Stream MongoDB Data to Apache Iceberg

 MongoDB is often the system of record for high-velocity data such as application events, IoT readings, transactions, and user interactions.
-This data changes constantly, and analytics or AI workloads lose value if they work with stale information.
-Apache Iceberg provides the ideal destination for this data by combining the scalability of a data lake with the reliability of a database.
+This data changes continuously, and analytics or AI workloads lose value when they operate on stale or delayed information.
+Apache Iceberg provides an ideal destination for this data by combining the scalability of a data lake with the reliability and transactional guarantees of a database.

-With MongoDB CDC to Iceberg integration, you can capture every insert, update, and delete as it happens and store it in Iceberg tables that support ACID transactions, schema evolution, and time travel.
-This ensures that queries, dashboards, and ML pipelines always operate on the most current state of your data.
+With a MongoDB CDC to Iceberg integration, every insert, update, and delete can be captured as it happens and written into Iceberg tables that support ACID transactions, schema evolution, and time travel.
+This ensures that queries, dashboards, and machine learning pipelines always operate on the most current and consistent view of the data.

-Streaming MongoDB into Iceberg also removes the need for manual exports or batch ETL jobs that require scheduling and constant upkeep.
-Instead, a continuous pipeline delivers exactly-once guarantees, keeps schema in sync, and maintains a live data lakehouse ready for any analytics or AI workload.
+Streaming MongoDB into Iceberg also removes the need for manual exports or scheduled batch ETL jobs that require constant upkeep.
+Instead of coordinating snapshots and reconciling partial loads, a continuous pipeline delivers incremental updates, keeps schemas in sync, and maintains a live lakehouse that is always ready for analytics and AI workloads.

 Prerequisites Checklist